Miniature-Distributed-System/.github/profile/README.md

 ## Immidiate Changes

-- Move from Makefile to CMAKE.
+- [ ] Move from Makefile to CMAKE.
-- CI/CD Flows for automated building/testing.
+- [ ] CI/CD Flows for automated building/testing.
-- Updation of existing Test Modules.
+- [ ] Updation of existing Test Modules.
-- Check if all Modules of Server/Worker are working as expected.
+- [ ] Check if all Modules of Server/Worker are working as expected.
-- Move from MYSQL to MongoDB (Thanks to microsoft for not updating its libs, which has broken installs on new Linux releases)
+- [ ] Move from MYSQL to MongoDB (Thanks to microsoft for not updating its libs, which has broken installs on new Linux releases)

 ## Future Changes

-- [Near Future] Introduction of new metrics for better worker cost calculation in Server.
+- [ ] [Near Future] Introduction of new metrics for better worker cost calculation in Server.
-- [Near Future] Introduction of better metrics which calculate worker load more accurately in Worker.
+- [ ] [Near Future] Introduction of better metrics which calculate worker load more accurately in Worker.
-- [Near Future] Serial/parellel algorithm processing.
+- [ ] [Near Future] Serial/parellel algorithm processing.
-- [ASAP] Better test modules to test the whole infrastructure.
+- [ ] [ASAP] Better test modules to test the whole infrastructure.
-- [ASAP] CI/CD test logging and reporting.
+- [ ] [ASAP] CI/CD test logging and reporting.
-- [Far Future] Multi-server support.
+- [ ] [Far Future] Multi-server support.
-- [Future] Think of better use case for project.
+- [ ] [Future] Think of better use case for project.
-- [Future] Build WebApp either ASP.Net or another framework.
+- [ ] [Future] Build WebApp either ASP.Net or another framework.
-- [Far Future] Algorithm building in WebApp and processing of algorithm in Worker aka Templates will not only have data but also Algorithm logic for processing the data.
+- [ ] [Far Future] Algorithm building in WebApp and processing of algorithm in Worker aka Templates will not only have data but also Algorithm logic for processing the data.

-## I wanna contribute!
+## I wanna contribute Yeeeey :))!

 - Contact me on [Gmail](tejasudupa1285@gmail.com)
 - Contact me on Telegram: @trax85